Vietnam.vn - Nền tảng quảng bá Việt Nam

 Concerns about urban government model

-Meanwhile, Deputy Ha Sy Dong, Vice Chairman of the People's Committee of Quang Tri province, expressed concerns about the urban government model of the capital Hanoi in the draft law.
+Meanwhile, Deputy Ha Sy Dong, Vice Chairman of the People's Committee of Quang Tri province, expressed concerns about the urban government model of Hanoi capital in the draft law.
 According to him, Ho Chi Minh City and Da Nang have both organized a 1-level urban government model and it is also very effective because it is suitable for the characteristics of the urban area.
 Meanwhile, Hanoi is only piloting not organizing ward People's Councils (still keeping district People's Councils).
 "With the same urban characteristics, there cannot be many models of urban government organization.
-In Hanoi, there are 2 levels of government, while in Da Nang and Ho Chi Minh City, there is 1 level of government (no district and ward People's Councils are organized)", the delegate of Quang Tri delegation stated and suggested reviewing the organizational model to ensure consistency.
+In Hanoi, there are 2 levels of government, while in Da Nang and Ho Chi Minh City, there is 1 level of government (no district and ward People's Councils are organized)," the delegate of Quang Tri delegation stated and suggested reviewing the organizational model to ensure consistency.

 Hà Nội được đặc thù đến mức nào?- Ảnh 2.